ODK Aggregate provides a ready-to-deploy server and data repository to:

 - Decide whether to install a cloud instance or a local instance.
 We strongly recommend you try an App Engine cloud instance first.
 If you wish to host locally, we strongly recommend you try the ODK Aggregate VM first.
 See Aggregate Deployment Planning.

 - Make sure Java 7 or higher is installed on the computer you plan to use.
 If it is not, download and install it.
+If you are using MacOSX, it may require special care and attention.
+See MacOSX Java install and MacOSX Java FAQ.

 - You'll need to setup an App Engine account.
 These accounts are free (under these terms).
 You will need to be able to receive a text message from Google to verify your account.